 - The StreamNet Executive Committee should continue to be used to focus and prioritize the CA Project.
 This should specifically include prioritizing selection of new high-level indicators, taking into account regional data needs, such as NOAA status assessments and NPCC high-level indicators and dashboards.
 Priorities should incorporate realistic assessments of available staff and other agency priorities. - 2.
-The StreamNet Executive Committee should continue to encourage expanded membership on the Executive Committee for any entity, especially tribes, that is a significant data provider.
+The StreamNet Executive Committee should continue to encourage expanded membership on the Executive Committee for any entity, especially tribes, who are significant data providers.